Frequently Asked Questions about Land Sales

 When the state offers land, it advertises the land offering and publishes a brochure entitled “Land for Alaskans”.
 The brochure will contain information about the available parcels, the minimum-opening bid, what residency requirements must be met, the bidding process and other general information regarding the land disposal.
 These brochures will be made available well in advance of the scheduled bid opening date.
 The department’s ability to offer land is directly related to budget allocations from the legislature.

-No. The department does not maintain a mailing list.
-Any state land offering will be well advertised throughout Alaska in local and statewide newspapers and the media.
-You may contact the Department of Natural Resources Public Information Center for current land offering information or visit our disposal web site at: www.dnr.alaska.gov/mlw/landsale/
+The department does not maintain a list of mailing addresses; however, you can sign up at dnr.alaska.gov/mlw/landsale/email/ for email notifications.
+Information on state land offerings and decisions to offer state land will also be publicized via dnr.alaska.gov/commis/pic/pubnotfrm.htm .
+You may contact the Department of Natural Resources Public Information Center for current land offering information or visit our disposal web site at: landsales.alaska.gov

 Yes.
 Parcels are purchased either by paying a lump sum for the parcel, or by entering into a sale contract with the State of Alaska.
 If the purchase price minus the down payment is $2,000 or less, the purchase price must be paid in full; a land sale contract will not be issued.
 If the purchase price minus the down payment is greater than $2,000, the remainder may be paid by sale contract.
 Generally, the terms for purchasing state land by sale contract are: